croessner/nauthilus-website/docs/configuration/database-backends/lua.md

       script_path: "/etc/nauthilus/lua-plugins.d/hooks/user_info.lua"
       scopes: ["user_info"]
 ```
-When OIDC authentication is enabled, the scopes specified for a hook are checked against the scopes in the user's OIDC token.
-If the user doesn't have any of the required scopes, the request is rejected with a 403 Forbidden status.

-If no scopes are specified for a hook, any authenticated user can access it when OIDC auth is enabled.
+Behavior:
+- If `scopes` are configured, Nauthilus expects a Bearer token and checks whether the token contains at least one listed scope.
+- If the token is missing or invalid, the request is rejected with `401 Unauthorized`.
+- If the token is valid but no required scope matches, the request is rejected with `403 Forbidden`.
+- If no `scopes` are configured, the hook is public.
+- If `scopes` are configured but `server.oidc_auth.enabled` is `false`, access is rejected (`401 Unauthorized`) because no OIDC token validator is active.

 ### lua::config